-The Dutch were finally about to give the West Papuan people their freedom.
-However, it is one of the great tragedies
+Dutch were finally about to give the West Papuan people their freedom.
+However it is one of the great tragedies that at

-allowed vote, and under coercion, voted to remain with Indonesia.
-The West Papuan people call this the ‘act of no
+and under coercion, voted to remain with Indonesia.
+The Papuans call this the’ act of no free choice’.